 A common misconception about wired home security systems is that cutting through the system’s wiring will disable the alarm and prevent it from triggering, allowing someone to break into your house undetected.

 Cutting wires will not disable your alarm.
-However, cutting communication wires such as your telephone line that connects to a remote monitoring service will prevent your control panel from contacting the monitoring service.
+However, cutting communication wires such as your telephone line that connects to an alarm monitoring service will prevent your control panel from contacting the monitoring service.
 However, this also applies to wireless systems that use a landline to connect to the monitoring service.

 Connecting your control panel to a monitoring service using cellular technology is a good way to protect your system from potentially being disabled from damage to your landline.
 In fact, it is becoming more and more common for people to use a cellular connection for their home security system as more and more people abandon their use of landlines.